rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 But abstracting over everything results in a mess, so we'll make the following
 assumptions:

 1. Unrestricted, superintelligent, and capable AGIs which act like long-term (bounded rationality) expected utility maximizers (aka Consequentialists) would cause an existential catastrophe if created with approaches reasonably similar to current ML.
-This is due to an inability to construct a human values utility function, an inability to perfectly align an agents utility function, Goodhart's law, and [instrumental convergence][powerseek].
+This is due to an inability to construct a human values utility function, an inability to perfectly inner align an agent's utility function, Goodhart's law, and [instrumental convergence][powerseek].
 2. Societal and government competence and coordination aren't very high (this informs how hard it is to enforce alignment through governance).